samithcsachi/Air-Quality-Health-Alert-System/README.md

 2. Update schema.yaml
 3. Update params.yaml
 4. Update entity
-5. Update the configuration manager in src config
+5. Update the configuration manager in the src config
 6. Update the components
-7. Update teh pipeline
+7. Update the pipeline
 8. Update the main.py
 9. Update the dashboard.py